Indiana Resources: Nachingwea Regional Exploration Project

 IMX owns and operates the highly prospective Nachingwea Regional Exploration Project in south-east Tanzania, which includes the Ntaka Hill Nickel Sulphide Project.
 Nachingwea is a large tenement package, located approximately 200 kilometres from the port of Mtwara, with the potential to host multiple mineralised systems.
 Recent exploration has proven occurrences of high-grade and disseminated nickel and copper sulphides, gold and graphite.

 Mount Woods Magnetite Project, South Australia

 IMX is actively exploring its Mt Woods Magnetite Project in South Australia, where it has identified the Snaefell Magnetite Deposit and a number of other substantial magnetite exploration targets.
-IMX is seeking to develop a 1.8-3.5Mtpa mining project at Snaefell utilising infrastructure form the now-closed Cairn Hill mine, and is presently seeking a cornerstone investor willing to fund the project development costs.
+IMX is seeking to develop a 1.8-3.5Mtpa mining project at Snaefell utilising infrastructure from the now-closed Cairn Hill mine, and is presently seeking a cornerstone investor willing to fund the project development costs.
 IMX retains a pipeline of strategic investments and a portfolio of base and precious metal exploration assets in Australia and southern Africa.